bitmark-inc/bitmark-sdk-doc/source/includes/_account.md

 //  "flower", "knee", "sick", "number", "acoustic", "you"]
 ```

-The *recovery phrase*, which consists of 24 mnemonic words, is designed for individuals to backup their accounts.
-The recovery phrase should be handed over to the user after the account is created.
+The recovery phrase, which consists of 24 [mnemonic words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), is superior for human interaction compared to the handling of seed.
+If you don't plan to custody user's private key, make sure you present the recovery phrase to your user.

-The concept of this recovery phrase comes from [BIP39 - Mnemonic code for generating deterministic keys](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-With these phrase, people can easily written down the human readable words instead of random strings which is difficult to understand.

 ## Import an account

 On the contrast, there are functions for you to recover the accounts.

+### Recover from seed

 ```javascript
 let account = Account.fromSeed("5XEECttvVsk5xPjZ1zrgtWoauw2xmPwTKCWEN5GF24UpaGZhAGS6tXd");